PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 1. Clone the repository using this command:

-       git clone -b dev https://github.com/LocalIdentity/PathOfBuilding.git
+       git clone -b dev https://github.com/PathOfBuildingCommunity/PathOfBuilding.git
 2. Create a shortcut to the 'Path of Building.exe' in your main installation of the program.
 3. Add the path to `./Launch.lua` as an argument to the shortcut.
-You should end up with something like: `"C:\Program Files (x86)\Path of Building\Path of Building.exe" "C:\Path of Building\Launch.lua"`.
+You should end up with something like: `"C:\Program Files (x86)\Path of Building Community\Path of Building.exe" "C:\Path of Building\Launch.lua"`.

 You can now use the shortcut to run the program from the repository.
 Running the program in this manner automatically enables 'Dev Mode', which has some handy debugging feature:
 * `F5` restarts the program in-place (this is what usually happens when an update is applied).